subhankar-nitt/Fraud-detection-demo/README.md

 # Fraud-detection-demo

-#Guys the for the demo part use it .
-We can keep track of other using it . create a brance
+#Guys for the demo part use it .
+We can keep track of other using it . create a branch individually and use it